ProCode-Software/proicons/README.md

 ProIcons is MIT-licensed, giving you peace of mind using these icons in your project.
 Learn more [here](./LICENSE)

 > [!WARNING]
-> I do not own any of the logos used in the icon pack nor am I affiliated with their companies.
-Please use these logos under their respective company's terms and guidelines.
+> This library contains brand icons that may not be MIT-licensed and may have additional terms and guidelines.
+Learn more [here](https://procode-software.github.io/proicons/docs/introduction/about#usage-of-brand-icons)

 ## Credits